-Optional Rudder Remote Lube - 206 Ski (standard with ballast tank)
+Optional Rudder Remote Lube - 206 Ski

 The service allows for easy access to lubricating the rudder.
 The remote lube fitting is located in the stern storage area, underneath the shroud.
 Use a quality marine grease and gun.
 Connect the grease gun to the fitting and apply a light pressure to the gun until slight resistance is felt.